 Lately I have been on the hunt for the Los Angeles food truck with the best banh mi sandwich, a Vietnamese sandwich that features French bread, sweet pickled vegetables, cilantro, and a protein such as chicken or tofu.
 So far I haven't found my dream sandwich on a truck, so I'm happy I found this sensational recipe for banh mi in The Great Pepper Cookbook by Melissa's Produce.

 I loved how Robert explained that the idea behind the cookbook is to use peppers to give food flavor, not necessarily heat.
-I never thought of peppers that way before, and hearing that encouraged my wimpy-self to try all sixteen of the recipes at the party that were made using the cookbook recipes.
+I never thought of peppers that way before, and hearing that encouraged me to try all sixteen of the recipes at the party that were made using the cookbook recipes.
 I really enjoyed the food, especially the albondigas soup, the pollo en crema, and the chile-chocolate mole truffles.
 Here's some of the action from the cookbook launch party:

 I'm really impressed with all the attention to detail in this first-rate cookbook.
 Most of the recipes have gorgeous color photos showing the finished dish.
 All recipes have a helpful tip or shortcut box filled with useful information.
 Many of the recipes are Latin and Asian, which are a natural fit with peppers, but there are also American standards that are jazzed up with peppers.
 The recipes even suggest alternative peppers to suit your preference of spicy or mild.
 If you like your food with a kick of heat, this book helps match the right type of pepper to each dish.